-SEEK Button (Radio Mode)
+SEEK Buttons (Radio Mode)

-Press and release the SEEK button to search for the next listenable station in either AM/FM or Satellite (if equipped) mode.
-Press the right side of the button to seek up and the left side to seek down.
+Press and release the SEEK buttons to search for the next listenable station in AM/FM mode.
+Press the right switch to seek up and the left switch to seek down.
 The radio will remain tuned to the new station until you make another selection.
-Holding the button will bypass stations without stopping until you release it.
+Holding either button will bypass stations without stopping until you release it.